AlexanderLill/PokemonGoers-group6/README.md

 # Project

-Our project was to create a mobile-first website providing information for [Pokemon Go](http://example.com) players, including current sightings of pokemon on a map and predicted sightings in the near future. ... //TODO
+Our project was to create a mobile-first website providing information for [Pokemon Go](http://example.com) players.
+This website should show current sightings of pokemon on a map and predicted sightings in the near future.
+Additionally some more information about the Pokemon like an overview over all Pokemon and their attributes as well as a sentiment analysis for every Pokemon should be shown.

 ## Overview
 The website consists of the following basic parts which will be explained in the upcoming sections:
-* Sidebar
-* PokeMap
-* PokeDex
-* PokeDetail
+* **Sidebar** for navigating through the app
+* **PokeMap** for showing the map with sightings, predictions and mobs
+* **PokeDex** for showing an overview of all Pokemon and searching
+* **PokeDetail** for providing all information about a Pokemon
-* About page
+* **About page**
-* Imprint & Disclaimer
+* **Imprint & Disclaimer**

 ## Sidebar
+The sidebar enables navigating through the app by providing links to the **PokeMap**, the **PokeDex**, the **About page** and the **Imprint & Disclaimer** page.

 ## PokeMap
+The PokeMap is screen showing a map with current Pokemon sightings, Pokemon predictions and PokeMobs.
+Additionally you can:
-* Search for Location and Pokemon
+* Search for a Location or a Pokemon
-* Map
 * Filter by Time and/or Pokemon
-* Detail sheet for Pokemon-Sighting/Prediction/Mob
+* Show a detail sheet for a Pokemon-Sighting/Prediction/PokeMob

 ## PokeDex
-* Search
-* List of Pokemon & their rarity
+The PokeDex shows a list of Pokemon including some of their attributes like name, number and rarity.
+Additionally it enables you to search for pokemon and open a Pokemons PokeDetail page.

 ## PokeDetail
+The PokeDetail page shows all relevant information about a Pokemon, including:
 * Name and number of Pokemon
 * Description, types, weaknesses and strengths
-* Attributes and evolution
+* Attributes (like weight, flee rate, ...) and evolution
-* Attacks
-* Sentiment analysis
+* Possible attacks
+And additionally a sentiment analysis for the Pokemon.
+This data is extracted from [Twitter](https://www.twitter.com)

 ## About page
+This page provides background information about the project and a list of all the contributors.

 ## Imprint & Disclaimer
+This page shows legal information about the project.